The Real Poop

-Photography is a creatively rewarding endeavor.
-In a fraction of a second, a perspective is rendered and blam! – there is insight.
-The shot conveys “peace,” “love,” the ravages of war.
-The right picture really can be worth a thousand words.
-Or more.
-Because of the emotional renderings, photography as a career is a perennially popular field for those who don’t understand how hard it is to make a living doing it and who think they are “the one” with true talent (meaning that someone will pay them for their art).
-Who hasn’t snapped a photo in their day and maybe in a 1,000 pictures had a few great ones?
+Probably as a result of the potential artistic expression, photography as a career is a perennially popular field for those who don't understand how hard it is to make a living doing it; who think they're "the one" with true talent (meaning someone will pay them for their art).
+It's easy to see why—who hasn't snapped a couple pictures that seemed to have true artistic depth?

-Even if you just want this gig as a semi-professional hobby (i.e. you’re an accountant by day but get paid to shoot weddings and Bar Mitzvahs) you will need to stay abreast (giggle, giggle) of the latest technology, understand the inner and outer workings of a complicated, high-end camera and how to use all of its functions, master Photoshop, and inspire, “cheese!”
-You should also be prepared to struggle and starve for your art, as it isn’t an easy living.
+If you're still looking to capitalize on your artistic talents, you should also be prepared to struggle and starve for your art—it's not an easy living.
 You're looking at weird hours and picky clients, and that camera constantly hanging around your neck is eventually going to start feeling like a lump of Kryptonite.
-So it’s no cake walk.
-And getting paid for doing it is a feat in itself.
+It's no cake walk, and getting paid for doing it is a feat in and of itself.

-You could be salaried by a photography studio, paid per shot by a gossip mag (big bucks if you can catch Miley Cyrus on a secret date with a U.S. senator, small bucks if you catch her wearing her hair differently than usual), or you could develop and frame your own work and see if anyone is willing to pay more than twenty bucks for it.
+You could be salaried by a photography studio, paid per shot by a gossip mag (big bucks if you can catch Miley Cyrus on a secret date with a U.S. senator; small bucks if you catch her wearing her hair differently than usual), or you could develop and frame your own work and see if anyone's willing to pay more than twenty bucks for it.

-With that freedom comes responsibility, though—the responsibility of having to find a way to make rent, to maintain any semblance of a social life when you can't afford to go anywhere or do anything, to contribute to society in some meaningful way.
-These two aspects of an artist's life are generally at odds, but if you can find a way to make it work for you, more power to you.
+With that freedom comes responsibility, though—the responsibility of having to find a way to make rent, to maintain any semblance of a social life when you can't afford to go anywhere or do anything, and to contribute to society in some meaningful way.
+These two aspects of an artist's life (the freedom and the responsibility) are generally at odds, but if you can find a way to make it work, more power to you.

 And if you really are that one in a million whose photographs will sell for millions, our hats off to you.
 You truly must see life through a different lens.